 Surgery is a last resort in the treatment of anterolisthesis.
 It may be necessary if the vertebra continues to slip or if the pain persists despite other treatments.

 Surgery may involve adjusting the vertebrae with plates, wires, rods, or screws.

-Decompression is where doctors remove bone or other tissue to release pressure on the vertebrae and associated nerves.
+- Decompression: This is when bone or other tissue is removed to release pressure on the vertebrae and associated nerves.

-Another option may be spinal fusion, which is when doctors transplant a piece of bone into the back of the spine, which heals and fuses together.
-This treatment creates a solid bone mass that helps stabilize the vertebra.
+- Spinal fusion: This is when a piece of bone is transplanted into the back of the spine.
+The bone heals and fuses with the spine.
+This creates a solid bone mass that helps stabilize the spine.

 A combination of decompression and spinal fusion may also be considered.